Arizona's Hardest Hit Program: Save Our Home AZ

 - You are no less than 30 days from the Trustee Sale date.

 - You are able to document a 10% or greater reduction of income.
-(Not applicable to those seeking assistance in conjunction with a HARP 2.0 refinance.)
+(Applicable to those seeking unemployed or underemployed payment assistance.
+See below for details.)

 - Your current mortgage payment is equal to or greater than 31% of your gross, pre-tax monthly income.
-(Not applicable to those seeking assistance in conjunction with a HARP 2.0 refinance.)
+(Applicable to those seeking unemployed or underemployed payment assistance.)

 Home Eligibility Criteria for Save Our Home AZ